MaxHalford/maxhalford.github.io/content/blog/subsampling-1.md

 1. Compute $n$ equal frequency bins from the test
 2. Assign each observation in the training set to the matching bin
-3. For each training set bin $b_i$, count it's size
+3. For each training set bin $b_i$, count its size
 4. Assign weight $\frac{1}{size(b_i)}$ to each observation in the training set belonging to bin $b_i$
 5. Sample $k$ observations from the training set with the weights assigned